MirolimMajidov/Jobs/README.md

   </tbody>
 </table>

-Each microservice has its own image with the latest code of master branch on my [Docker Hub](https://hub.docker.com/u/mirolimmajidov/) with :latest tag.
+Each microservice has its own docker image file with the latest code of master branch on my [Docker Hub](https://hub.docker.com/u/mirolimmajidov/) with :latest tag.

 ## Getting Started